 Tom Foster: Do you come from a big family yourself?

-Brandt Gibson: I come from a family of six children, but I don’t have any doctors in my ancestors at all.
-None of my parents or grandparents are doctors, but I always wanted to be a doctor for as long as I can remember.
+Brandt Gibson: I come from a family of six children, but I don’t have any podiatrists in my ancestors at all.
+None of my parents or grandparents are podiatrists, but I always wanted to be a podiatrist for as long as I can remember.
 So it was always the process I was going through.
 I went down to Miami, trying to increase my chances of getting into medical school.
 I was down at Barry University, which is one of the podiatry schools, and I was taking classes to get a master’s degree.
 And as I was taking these classes, I was taking the same classes as first year podiatry students.
 The more I found out about it, I realized this is what I want to do.
 And there is a couple of different reasons.
-One is, podiatry is one of the options you have as a doctor where you can go into the room and help these patients.
+One is, podiatry is one of the options you have as a podiatrist where you can go into the room and help these patients.
 They can come in with pain and leave without.
 It’s not, let me give you this medication and see you in three months and hopefully it works.
 We are actually trying to help solve their problems right off the bat.

 The second reason why I decided I wanted to do it is, at that time, when I was starting podiatry school I already had three children.
 The most important thing to me is my family.
 I can be on call 24 hours a day as a podiatrist, and very rarely will I miss a birthday, soccer game, lacrosse game or basketball game.
 I can go to everything.